What is Automation Testing?

 Test Tool selection largely depends on the technology the Application Under Test is built on.
-For instance QTP does not support Informatica.
+For instance, QTP does not support Informatica.
 So QTP cannot be used for testing Informatica applications.
-It's a good idea to conduct Proof of Concept of Tool on AUT
+It’s a good idea to conduct a Proof of Concept of Tool on AUT.

-- Feature that are important for the business
+- The features that are important for the business

-- Scenarios which have large amount of data
+- Scenarios which have a large amount of data

 - Common functionalities across applications